Updated Mar 28, 2026

-teaching staffcomplementary and alternative medicineCAM students describe teaching teams as a core strength when delivery is structured, practice-based and well communicated, but they want steadier placement operations and transparent assessment.
-Across UK higher education, the National Student Survey (NSS) Teaching Staff theme comprises 25,281 comments with 78.3% Positive and a sentiment index of +52.8, setting a high baseline for trusted staff behaviours.
+teaching staffcomplementary and alternative medicineCAM students notice quickly when teaching feels grounded in practice and well organised, because strong staff support is central to a course built around applied learning.
+Their feedback is broadly positive, but it also points to a clear risk: even trusted teaching teams lose ground when placements, timetables and assessment expectations feel inconsistent.
+Across UK higher education, the National Student Survey (NSS) Teaching Staff theme, one of the core undergraduate student comment themes and categories, comprises 25,281 comments with 78.3% Positive and a sentiment index of +52.8, setting a high baseline for trusted staff behaviours.
 In complementary and alternative medicine, ~517 comments indicate Teaching Staff sentiment is strongly positive (+38.9), while day-to-day logistics around practice learning often shape the overall experience.

 What are the unique requirements in CAM education?

 Teaching complementary and alternative medicine (CAM) demands staff who combine deep theoretical knowledge with practical proficiency in therapies and treatments.
-The emphasis on holistic health requires fluency in how body, mind and spirit interact.
-Students expect respectful treatment of traditional healing practices alongside their integration with contemporary science, so teaching teams need to keep knowledge current and evidence-informed.
-Because practice learning features prominently in CAM student feedback, staff also steward the operational experience that surrounds placements and clinics, not just the classroom.
+Because students are preparing for client-facing practice, they need teaching that links holistic theory to safe, credible application.
+The emphasis on holistic health requires fluency in how body, mind and spirit interact, while students also expect traditional healing practices to be taught with respect and tested against contemporary evidence.
+Practice learning features prominently in CAM feedback, so staff shape not only classroom learning but also the operational quality of placements and clinics.

 What qualifications and expertise do teaching staff need?

 Students judge credibility through both formal qualifications and a substantive record of professional practice.
+That matters because students are more confident when teaching feels current, grounded and clinically relevant.
 A lecturer in herbal medicine, for example, should pair appropriate degrees with active engagement in professional bodies and current practice.
-Ongoing professional development is non-negotiable to align traditional knowledge with modern educational standards and clinical evidence.
-Consistency across the teaching team matters, as students compare interactions and expect reliable guidance, timely support and alignment with programme aims.
+Ongoing professional development is essential to align traditional knowledge with modern educational standards and clinical evidence.
+Consistency across the teaching team matters too, as students compare interactions and expect reliable guidance, timely support and alignment with programme aims.

 How should teaching approaches address diversity and inclusion?